Allington, Lincolnshire

-Allington is a village and civil parish in the South Kesteven district of Lincolnshire, England, 3 mi north-west of Grantham.
-The 2001 census gave a parish population of 728 in 329 households.
-The population increased to 897 in 422 households in the 2011 census.
+Allington is a village and civil parish in the South Kesteven district of Lincolnshire, England.
+It lies 3 mi north-west of Grantham, its post town.
+At the 2021 census, the parish had a population of 878.
+It is a "Thankful Village."

 History

 Some evidence has been found of settlement in the Neolithic period.
 Roman artefacts have also been found nearby.
-The population at the time of the Domesday Book was about 300.